Task-Driven Dictionary Learning: Introduction

-The rest of this paper is organized as follows: Section \ref{sec:classical} briefly recalls the classical data-driven dictionary learning framework.
+The rest of this paper is organized as follows: Section \ref{sec:classical} presents the data-driven dictionary learning framework.
 Section \ref{sec:taskdict} is devoted to our new task-driven framework, and Section~\ref{sec:optim} to efficient algorithms to addressing the corresponding optimization problems.
 Section \ref{sec:exp} presents several dictionary learning experiments for signal classification, signal regression, and compressed sensing.